Asaccus nasrullahi

-Asaccus nasrullahi, Nasrullah's leaf-toed gecko, is a species of gecko in the family Phyllodactylidae.
+Asaccus nasrullahi, also known commonly as Nasrullah's leaf-toed gecko, is a species of lizard in the family Phyllodactylidae.
 The species is endemic to Iran.

+Etymology

-The specific name nasrullahi was chosen in honor of Iranian herpetologist Nasrullah Rastegar-Pouyani, "in recognition of his contribution to the knowledge of the herpetology of Iran, including the genus Asaccus".
+The specific name, nasrullahi, was chosen in honor of Iranian herpetologist Nasrullah Rastegar-Pouyani, "in recognition of his contribution to the knowledge of the herpetology of Iran, including the genus Asaccus".

 Taxonomy

-A. nasrullahi was previously misidentified as Ptyodactylus hasselquistii, until it was named as a new species in 2006.
-The name nasrullah also means "victory of God" which according to the author "seems appropriate for the survival, discovery and rediscovery of this gecko species".
+Asaccus nasrullahi was previously misidentified as Ptyodactylus hasselquistii, until it was named as a new species in 2006.
+The masculine given name, Nasrullah, means "victory of God" which according to taxon author Yehudah L. Werner "seems appropriate for the survival, discovery and rediscovery of this gecko species".
+In 2014 Kamali et al. considered Asaccus nasrullahi to be a synonym of Asaccus griseonotus.

 Geographic range and habitat

-A. nasrullahi is found in the Zagros Mountains in rocky valleys dominated by oaks such as Quercus brantii.
+Asaccus nasrullahi is found in the Zagros Mountains in rocky valleys dominated by oaks such as Quercus brantii.